Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Acknowledgements

 \section{Acknowledgements}

 }

 SB would like to thank the theory division at Fermilab for the hospitality during the final stage of the project and Miguel Escudero and Sam Witte for fruitful discussions regarding the calculation of $N_\text{eff}$.
 VB would like to thank Thomas Hugle for useful discussions.
-Work in Mainz is supported by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter" (PRISMA+ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149).
+Research in Mainz is supported by the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA+ EXC 2118/1) funded by the German Research Foundation(DFG) within the German Excellence Strategy (Project ID 39083149), and by grant 05H18UMCA1 of the German Federal Ministry for Education and Research (BMBF).

 \tocless